FRohrbaugh/branch-validation-jira/README.md

 # JIRA Branch Name Validation Action

 NOTE: I adjusted this repo for testing purposes on some personal repos.
-I would highly recommend going to the soce of worksome/jira-branch-name-validator-action.
+I would highly recommend going to the source of worksome/jira-branch-name-validator-action.
 I am only making slight changes to allow '-' to work in the code.
 Thank you

 A GitHub action for ensuring that the branch name contains a valid JIRA id (as format) and whether the same JIRA id is contained in the PR title and commit message(s).